 The Council receives income from a variety of sources annually in addition to the precept.
-At the interim review, we:
+For our audit this year we:

-- Reviewed the latest budget information in Rialtas enquiring of changes in relation to income compared to prior years, for example noting the change in income relating to devolved services; - Noted the Council received a neighbourhood planning grant £10,000 and agreed the amount received to the remittance advice from Groundwork UK; - Examined the procedures relating to the recording of burials and recovery of appropriate fees.
-We sample checked details of five interments, testing to ensure correct entries had been made in the Burial Register and that these were supported by appropriate documentation including either a cremation or burial certificate and that the appropriate fees had been charged and recorded in the accounts; - Agreed the first and second instalments of the 2020/21 precept as recorded in the Cash Book in April and September 2020 to the amount approved in the minutes; and - As previously noted, tested a month's income in the main Natwest Cash Book to the bank statements and confirmed recovery of VAT.
+- Reviewed budget information in Rialtas enquiring of changes in relation to income compared to prior years, for example noting the change in income relating to devolved services; - Tested the receipt of a neighbourhood planning grant £10,000 agreeing the amount received to the remittance advice from Groundwork UK; - Examined the procedures relating to the recording of burials and recovery of appropriate fees.
+We sample checked details of five interments, testing to ensure correct entries had been made in the Burial Register and that these were supported by appropriate documentation including either a cremation or burial certificate and that the appropriate fees had been charged and recorded in the accounts; - Agreed the first and second instalments of the 2020/21 precept as recorded in the Cash Book in April and September 2020 to the amount approved in the minutes.
+We further agreed the precept to the list of 2020/21 town and parish precept demands published by the Government; - Reviewed and tested year end debtors; and - As previously noted, tested two month's income in the main Natwest Cash Book to the bank statements and confirmed recovery of VAT.